ChilliCream/hotchocolate-docs/docs/example-star-wars-code-first.md

 2. Code-First

    Code-First or Code-First with schema types lets you use our fluent type API to describe your schema types.
-The resolver code and the actual types are disjunct you explicitly can express your schema types without event needing a C# backing type.
+The resolver code and the actual types are disjunct you explicitly can express your schema types without even needing a C# backing type.

    ```csharp
    public class QueryType : ObjectType<Query>